-Chad Michaels is an associate professor in the Management & Organization Department.
-He teaches undergraduate and graduate courses in international management, managing international cultural differences, human resources, statistics and research design, organizational behavior, principles of management, and conflict resolution.
+Chad Michaels is an associate professor in the Information Systems and Decision Sciences Department, where he teaches undergraduate and graduate courses in international management, managing international cultural differences, human resources, statistics and research design, organizational behavior, principles of management and conflict resolution.
 He has received numerous teaching awards and has been named to the Faculty Honor Guard, recognizing excellence as an educator.

-He earned a PhD in industrial and organizational psychology from USF, an MA in industrial psychology from the University of Central Florida, and a BA in psychology from Stetson University and he has held management positions in public, private, and non profit sectors.
+He earned a PhD in industrial and organizational psychology from USF, a master's degree in industrial psychology from the University of Central Florida and a bachelor's degree in psychology from Stetson University.
+He has held management positions in public, private and nonprofit sectors.

 - MAN 3301 - Human Resource Management

-- MAN 6448 - Negotiating Agreement and Resolving Confiict
+- MAN 6448 - Negotiating Agreement and Resolving Conflict

 - MAN 6607 - International Cultural Differences